 She laughs, a crystalline, happy laughter he hasn't heard from her since she was a little child, since he was working on his first book.
 One day he ran into a complication, a Gordian knot of cognition.
 He took a break, an unexpected change of pace in the dour progress of the afternoons in the house of the life of the mind, and spent the time playing with her.
 She was so happy then, that day, that brief evening, as he hadn't seen her before.
 Or since.

 'Why does he do that ?'

 'He bought me, David.
-He bought me like he bought those sheep, exactly.
-And for not much more money, at that.
-They don't slaughter women for meat in these parts, it puts a certain downdraft on the open market price.'
+He bought me like he bought those sheep, exactly, and for not much more money, either.
+It just happens they don't slaughter women for meat in these parts.
+It'd put a certain downdraft on the open market price.'

 'Who did he buy you from ?'